percona/percona-server-mysql-operator/docs/enhancements/cross-site-replication/cross-site-replication.md

 **Chosen approach:** Users list one or more source-cluster pod endpoints in `replicationChannels[].sources`.
 Each entry is passed to `asynchronous_connection_failover_add_managed()` as a seed for the source's GR group.
 MySQL only needs *one* of the seeds to be reachable to bootstrap discovery; after that, it tracks members and the current primary via the source's `performance_schema.replication_group_members`.
 No per-endpoint weight is exposed.

 **Why:** For a managed GR source, the failover UDF takes role-based weights (primary vs. secondary), not per-endpoint weights — so a `weight: N` field on each `sources[]` entry doesn't map cleanly to MySQL's model.
 Exposing it would either be silently ignored or require collapsing user intent into role weights in a way users wouldn't predict.
-Multiple endpoints are still useful — as seeds, they protect against a specific pod being unreachable at first connect.
+Multiple endpoints are still useful as seeds, they protect against a specific pod/network being unreachable at first connect.
 PXC operator's per-endpoint weights make sense because PXC is multi-writer Galera, where every node is a peer; that semantic doesn't transfer to GR single-primary.

 **Alternatives considered:**